sinlov/drone-feishu-group-robot/README.md

       # ntp_target: "pool.ntp.org" # if not set will not sync ntp time
       # ignore last success branch by badges
       feishu_ignore_last_success_by_badges: true # will check branch badges, if success will not send message, tag build will not pass, default false
-      feishu_ignore_last_success_branch: main # if not set, will use now drone build branch, and if tag mode, will not ignore
+      feishu_ignore_last_success_branch: main # if not set, will use now drone build branch, and now branch status is started so not ignore, and if in tag mode, will not ignore
       timeout_second: 10 # default 10
       feishu_webhook:
         # https://docs.drone.io/pipeline/environment/syntax/#from-secrets